Roof Replacement Cost

 Unevenly installed tiles and rippling shingles are indications of a poor job.
 In most cases, these signs will be obvious right away.
 It's not worth attempting the job yourself, especially if you're going to sell your home soon.

-Building Regulations and Planning Permission for Roof Installations
+Building Regulations for Roof Installations

 In terms of planning permission, does replacing the tiles count as a new roof?
 Or is it when the whole thing is redone?